Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Method

 The proof is provided in Appendix~\ref{sec:appendx_A2}.
 This theorem provides a tractable mechanism to control policy exploration directly through the vector field divergence.
-For practical implementation using a single-step time sample $t \sim \mathcal{U}[0,1]$, the entropy is unbiasedly estimated by:
+To ensure simulation-free optimization consistent with ${\mathcal{L}_{\text{W-CFM}}}$, we evaluate divergence along the Optimal Transport path: $x_t = (1 - t)x_0 + tx_1$.
+By sampling $t \sim \mathcal{U}[0,1]$, the entropy is unbiasedly estimated by:

-\textbf{Proposition 3 (Divergence under Tanh Transformation).} Consider the coordinate transformation $a = \tanh(x)$ mapping any latent state $x \in \mathbb{R}^d$ to the bounded action space $(-1, 1)^d$.
+\begin{proposition}[Divergence under Tanh Transformation] Consider the coordinate transformation $a = \tanh(x)$ mapping any latent state $x \in \mathbb{R}^d$ to the bounded action space $(-1, 1)^d$.
 Let $v_\theta(x, t, s)$ be the vector field in the latent space.
 The corresponding induced vector field in the action space, $v^a(a, t, s)$, satisfies the following divergence relationship at any point $x$:

-where $v_{\theta,i}$ is the $i$-th component of the latent vector field.
+where $v_{\theta,i}$ is the $i$-th component of the latent vector field. \end{proposition}

-The proof of Proposition 3 can be found in Appendix~\ref{sec:appendx_A3}.
+The proof of \cref{prop:divergence_tanh} can be found in Appendix~\ref{sec:appendx_A3}.
 Eq.~\eqref{eq:divergence_tanh} allows us to optimize the action-space entropy $\pi(a|s)$ by adjusting the latent flow.
 To maximize entropy (minimize negative entropy), we define the entropy regularization loss $\mathcal{L}_{\text{ent}}$ as:

-In practice, computing the exact divergence $\nabla_x \cdot v_\theta(x) = \sum_{i=1}^d \frac{\partial v_{\theta,i}}{\partial x_i}$ requires the trace of the Jacobian matrix, which scales as $\mathcal{O}(d^2)$ because calculating each diagonal entry of the Jacobian requires a separate differentiation pass.
-This quadratic complexity becomes computationally prohibitive, especially for high dimensional action spaces.
-To maintain efficiency, we employ Hutchinson’s trace estimator \citep{DBLP:conf/iclr/GrathwohlCBSD19, hutchinson1989stochastic}, which provides an unbiased stochastic estimate of the divergence:
+Appendix~\ref{appendix:connection_maxent} details the relationship between our FMER and existing MaxEnt methods.
+In practice, computing the divergence $\nabla_x \cdot v_\theta(x) = \sum_{i=1}^d \frac{\partial v_{\theta,i}}{\partial x_i}$ in Eq.~\eqref{eq:loss_ent} scales as $\mathcal{O}(d^2)$.
+To maintain the computational efficiency necessary for high-dimensional benchmarks like Humanoid, we use an unbiased Hutchinson trace estimator \citep{DBLP:conf/iclr/GrathwohlCBSD19, hutchinson1989stochastic}.
+This reduces the per-step complexity to $\mathcal{O}(d)$, ensuring training remains computationally feasible (see Appendix~\ref{appendix:Hutchinson} for details).

-where $\epsilon \in \mathbb{R}^d$ is a noise vector sampled from a distribution $p(\epsilon)$ with zero mean and unit variance.
-We use the Rademacher distribution as recommended by \citet{hutchinson1989stochastic}.
-By leveraging modern automatic differentiation, this reduction to $\mathcal{O}(d)$ per-step complexity allows FMER to scale gracefully to complex high-dimensional environments, such as Humanoid.

-\textbf{Remark.} Note that the Flow Matching process evolves in the unbounded latent space $x$, while the final policy entropy refers to the bounded action space $a$.
-The initial entropy in the action space, $H_0^a$, differs from the latent Gaussian entropy $H_0^x$ by a constant Jacobian term.
-The final policy entropy $H_1^a$ is obtained by evolving this base value according to the divergence of the induced vector field: